-Question:Ask the participants "Where do we add the buffer?"Answer:The buffer must be added to the correct well/hole.
+Question: Ask the participants "Where do we add the buffer?"
+Answer:

-- o Explain that they need to add exactly the correct number of drops of buffer as per manufacturer's instructions. - o Tell participants to watch closely as you add the buffer. - o Hold the bottle vertically (see illustration below), this ensures the correct drop size. - o To reinforce the correct number of drops, ask the participants to count them out loud as you add them.
+- Add exactly the correct number of drops of buffer as per manufacturer's instructions. - Watch closely as you add the buffer. - Hold the bottle vertically (see illustration below), this ensures the correct drop size.